 the secretary.

 A Board member may hold up to 2 offices, other than the president and vice- president offices, that must be held by separate persons.

+There is no maximum number of consecutive terms of office for which a Board member may hold office

+The office bearers of the association will be elected by the Board by a majority vote at the first meeting of the Board following an annual general meeting.

 Each member of the Board is, subject to this constitution, to hold office until the conclusion of the annual general meeting following the date of the member’s election, but is eligible for re-election.